danielschooler/git-test/README.md

 `mkdir` - Makes new folder in working dirctory

+`git ls-files` - Reveals all files in the staging area

 `git-status` - Show the working tree status

 `git add .` - adds all changes to working branch